blater54/Hospital-Readmission/README.md

 ## Summary

+Hospital Readmission is a big issue within the industry.
+As someone who wants to become a Data Scientist in Health, I wanted to contribute to its cause.
+The data obtained was from medicare.gov and it features 19,344 data.
+The objective of this project was to compare Medicare's predictive data with my own prediction.

 ## Introduction

 I am going to do a data science project to predict the progression with machine learning.
 Data Science is a challenging field for everybody, but it is very rewarding.
 The reason I say this is because technology is improving and there is a need for data scientists out there.
 Also, many data scientists often choose a specialization after learning about the industry that interests them (in my case, it would be health).